Tom0Brien/laplax/README.md

-Here you go—clean, concise, and ready to paste into `README.md`.

----

-# Laplace
+# Laplax

-A Python library (managed with [UV](https://github.com/astral-sh/uv)) for **Bayesian state estimation** using the Laplace filter and classical Kalman filtering variants (KF, EKF, UKF).
+A Python library for **Bayesian state estimation** using the Laplace filter and classical Kalman filtering variants (KF, EKF, UKF).

 **Built on JAX** for automatic differentiation, JIT compilation, and GPU/TPU support.